Wednesday, June 29, 2022

 Unpleasant Facts, a combination of memoir, autobiography and social commentary.
 In his sprightly introduction, George Packer points out that:

-“ … Orwell, who produced a produced a staggering amount of prose over the course of a career cut short at forty-six by tuberculosis, was a working journalist, and in the two volumes of this new selection of essays you will find book, film and theater reviews, newspaper columns, and war reporting, as well as cultural commentary, political criticism, autobiographical fragments and longer personal narratives.
+“ … Orwell, who produced a staggering amount of prose over the course of a career cut short at forty-six by tuberculosis, was a working journalist, and in the two volumes of this new selection of essays you will find book, film and theater reviews, newspaper columns, and war reporting, as well as cultural commentary, political criticism, autobiographical fragments and longer personal narratives.
 In Orwell’s hands, they are all essays.
 He is always pointing to larger concerns beyond the immediate scope of his subject.”

 Unpleasant Facts then has a remarkable variety, as well as an unapologetic tendency to subjectivity, though sometimes a reading between the lines is necessary to flesh out Orwell’s real message.
 Nonetheless each entry reflects Orwell’s great compassion and insight, whether he describes the sordid living conditions in “Marrakech;” recollects wistfully, if wryly, his experience in “Bookshop Memories; or recounts with great pathos "Looking Back on the Spanish Civil War."
 My personal favorites are “Wartime Diary,” “Why I Write,” and the aforementioned “Bookshop Memories.”